creekorful/bathyscaphe/README.md

 ## Why a rewrite?

-The first version of Trandoshan [(available here)](https://github.com/trandoshan-io) is working great but not really professional, the code start to be a mess, hard to manage since split in multiple repositories, etc..
+The first version of Trandoshan [(available here)](https://github.com/trandoshan-io) is working great but not really professional, the code start to be a mess, hard to manage since split in multiple repositories, etc.

-I have therefore decided to create & maintain the project in this specific directory, where all process code will be available
-(as a Go module).
+I have therefore decided to create & maintain the project in this specific repository, where all process code will be available (as a Go module).

 # How to start the crawler

 Execute the ``/scripts/start.sh`` and wait for all containers to start.
-You can start the crawler in detached mode by passing --detach to start.sh
+You can start the crawler in detached mode by passing --detach to it.

 ## Note